oserr/sensor-calibration/README.md

 devices rarely share the same orientation, making it difficult to correlate data from multiple devices.
 Therefore, we explore sensor calibration techniques to solve this problem.

+## Misc Notes
+* PowerDue has MPU\_9250, which has a gyroscope and accelerometer.
+* The SparkFun library for the sensor can be updated with the correct address to work with MPU\_9250.